nwihardjo/HackerNews-Analytics/README.md

 ### Windows

-Run a jupyter notebook by following the instruction here: http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html
+Run a jupyter notebook by following the instruction [here](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)

 Use it to open the file `load_libraries.ipynb`.

 Execute the first cell to make sure you have all of the require libraries.